Skip to main content

 All applications will be given fair consideration.
 Northwestern University does not discriminate on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law.

 Our residency program is participating in the unified interview timeline.
-As part of this commitment, initial invitations to interview for the incoming academic year will not be released until October 18, 2024.
+As part of this commitment, initial invitations to interview for the incoming academic year will not be released until around mid-October.
 Following that, invitations will be sent on a rolling basis depending on remaining interview slot availability and cancellations.

 We request that applicants respond (accept or decline) to interview invitations within two weeks of receipt, so that any unfilled slots can be offered to other applicants in a timely fashion.

 Interviews are conducted from October through January.
-Interviews for the Physician Scientist Training Program (PSTP) are typically completed by early November, while interviews for non-PSTP residency positions typically continue through mid-January.
 Second look interviews are not offered.

 Once accepted into the program, the Illinois licensure process begins.
 Trainees will not be able to start residency without a valid Illinois license.